 What to Consider When Choosing the Best Carpenter Ant Killer

-Understanding how the different types of ant killers work is key to addressing the carpenter ant problem your home is facing.
+Understanding how the different types of pesticides and repellents work is key to addressing a carpenter ant problem.
 Ahead, learn more about granules, sprays, and gels, as well as other factors to consider when selecting the right product.

-Like many ant killers, formulas specific to carpenter ants come in two basic types: baits and kill-on-contact insecticides.
-True to its name, this type of insecticide kills ants within seconds of touching them.
-Kill-on-contact pesticides typically come in aerosol spray bottles.
+Like many ant killers, those specific to carpenter ants come in two basic types: baits and kill-on-contact insecticides.
+True to its name, the latter type of insecticide kills ants within seconds of contact.
+Kill-on-contact insecticides come in sprays and powders.

-Not only do these sprays kill the ants almost immediately, but many leave a residue that will kill other ants that scurry through the substance days later.
-While kill-on-contact products eliminate the immediate threat, they aren’t effective at destroying the colony unless sprayed directly onto an anthill.
+These products kill ants almost immediately.
+Many leave a residue that will kill or repel other ants that scurry through the substance days later.
+Although kill-on-contact products eliminate the immediate threat, they aren’t effective at destroying the colony unless sprayed directly onto an anthill.

-Bait toxin works on a delayed timeline, killing the ants days or weeks after exposure.
-This delayed action allows time for the ants to return and infect the entire colony.
-Although baits don’t offer the instant gratification of sprays, they have better long-term results by eliminating entire colonies.
+Insecticide gels, which typically come in syringe-style applicators, allow the user to apply small doses into cracks where ant activity is observed.
+Gels typically take several days to kill ants.
+This delayed action allows time for infected ants to return to the nest and infect the entire colony.
+Although these baits don’t offer the instant gratification that sprays do, they have better long-term results by eliminating entire colonies.

-Ant baits come in several forms, each with a different application method and specific means of killing ants.
-Consider whether you prefer ant killer bait stations, granules, sprays, or dust based on the following characteristics:
+Ant killers come in several forms, each with a different application method and specific means of killing ants.
+Shoppers will want to consider whether they prefer ant-bait stations, granules, sprays, or dust based on the following characteristics:

-- Bait stations are enclosed plastic receptacles with small holes that allow ants to enter, collect a liquid or gel bait, then leave.
-These baits can take several days to kill the ant, giving it time to return to the colony and infect the population.
+- Bait stations are enclosed plastic receptacles with small holes that allow ants to enter, collect a liquid or gel bait, and then leave.
+An ant bait can take several days to kill, giving ants time to return to the colony and infect the population.
 Bait stations typically have liquid or gel ingredients that stick to the ants that enter.

 - Granules are sprinkled on the ground, where they dissolve and leave a residue that kills ants on contact.
-Granules will treat the soil for several months, creating a barrier that prevents ants from getting into the home.
+Granules will treat the soil for several months and, when sprinkled to create a barrier around the home, prevent ants from getting inside.

-- Dust ant killers typically use diatomaceous earth, a natural substance that is toxic to ants.
+- Dust ant killers typically use diatomaceous earth.
 When ants crawl through it, the dust penetrates their exoskeletons and dehydrates them from the inside out.

 - Always wear protective gloves when handling an ant killer.

-- Don’t place baits on areas that are accessible to children or curious pets who may come into contact with them.
+- Don’t place baits in areas that are accessible to children or curious pets who may come into contact with them.

-- Sprays and dust can be absorbed into the skin, so avoid applying them in high-traffic areas.
+- Sprays and dust can be absorbed into the skin, so don’t apply them in high-traffic areas.